BlueComet4314/Thermometry-Sensor-Instructions/README.md

 # Flange

 **This section is only if the Thermometry Sensors are being used for a cryogenic system with metal connector flanges.
-The metal flanges are essentially used in order to connect a DB15 cable to the PT100 wires while keeping the PT100s inside vacuum and the cable in open air as seen in the photos below**
+The metal flanges are essentially used in order to connect a DB15 cable to the PT100 wires while keeping the PT100s inside vacuum and the cable in open air as seen in the photos below.**

 **If not used for a cryogenic system, this section can be skipped.**